ImnotEdMateo/usb/README.md

-# Upload Bullshit in my Server
+# Upload Server for Bullshit

 This is a simple and lightweight self-hosted file uploader built with GoLang.
 UBS allows you to upload files temporarily to your server with a straightforward interface and no JavaScript requirements.
 Perfect for quick file sharing or temporary storage.